oracle/terraform-provider-oci/website/docs/r/kms_key.html.markdown

 * `compartment_id` - The OCID of the compartment that contains this key.
 * `current_key_version` - The OCID of the KeyVersion resource used in cryptographic operations.
 During key rotation, service may be in transitional state where this or a newer KeyVersion are used intermittently, and currentKeyVersion field is updated once service is guaranteed to use new KeyVersion for all consequent encrypt operations.
+* `defined_tags` - Usage of predefined tag keys.
+These predefined keys are scoped to namespaces.
+Example: `{"foo-namespace.bar-key": "foo-value"}`
 * `display_name` - A user-friendly name for the key.
 It does not have to be unique, and it is changeable.
 Avoid entering confidential information.
+* `freeform_tags` - Simple key-value pair that is applied without any predefined name, type, or scope.
+Exists for cross-compatibility only.
+Example: `{"bar-key": "value"}`
 * `id` - The OCID of the key.
 * `key_shape` -
 	* `algorithm` - The algorithm used by a key's KeyVersions to encrypt or decrypt.